-&lt;sup>1Interested students are encouraged to prepare solutions in the LATEX document preparation system.
-A guide to LATEX resources is available on the course website.
+1Interested students are encouraged to prepare solutions in the LaTeX document preparation system.
+A guide to LaTeX resources is available on the course website.
+Nearly all of the .pdf files on the course website are produced by LaTeX; you can find their associated source files by changing the .pdf suffix to .tex.

 Help.
 There are a number of resources you can access for help with this course's content.
-Everyone is welcome and encouraged to attend my office hours, Monday 2-3P.M and Thursday 1:30- 2:30P.M. in Library 306.
-Since some ideas are better pondered while moving, I will also lead perambulatory office hours in the Reed Canyon Fridays 2:30P.M.
+Everyone is welcome and encouraged to attend my office hours, Monday, Wednesday, and Friday 1:30-2:30P.M. in Library 306.
 If you are unable to make these times, I am happy to schedule alternate times at which to meet with you.